-The law school operates a legal clinic at the Orange County Rescue Mission where Trinity students provide legal services for the residents under the supervision of a licensed attorney.
-The law school also operates a mobile legal clinic through the Orange County Rescue Mission, which provides legal services to the transient community of Orange County.
+The law school operates a legal clinic at the Orange County Rescue Mission where students provide legal services for the residents under the supervision of a licensed attorney.
+The law school also operates the Mobile Legal Clinic in partnership with the Orange County Rescue Mission.
+The Mobile Legal Clinic serves the transient community of Orange County.
 Through these clinical programs, students address many of the biggest legal issues faced by the homeless.
 The programs include classroom instruction on the provision of legal services, as well as hands-on training on client interviews, assessing legal needs, and providing answers to difficult legal issues.

 The Center for Human Rights

 The Center for Human Rights is a premier research and educational facility for the promotion and protection of international human rights and religious freedom.
 The Center provides research and educational facilities, classroom instruction in human rights, and opportunities for students to participate in international human rights conferences and educational seminars around the world.
 The Center has access to the law school’s robust and growing collection of human rights books, periodicals, and international documents.